pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 outside of any interaction range.
 Else, the change would generate a discontinuous jump the in the potential energy and disrupt the trajectory.
-This chemical activity generates an excess of product particles “B” around the catalytic sphere and a gradient of solvent concentration is established.
+This chemical activity generates an excess of product particles "B" around the catalytic sphere and a gradient of solvent concentration is established.

 .. figure:: simple_dimer.png
-   :alt: Alt

    Geometry and chemistry for the dimer nanomotor.
 The graph sketched below represents the local excess of “B” particles that is asymmetric for the “N” sphere.
 Many more “A” and “B” particles not shown.

-   Geometry and chemistry for the dimer nanomotor.
-The graph sketched below represents the local excess of “B” particles that is asymmetric for the “N” sphere.
-Many more “A” and “B” particles not shown.

-[H] Initialization

-In this type of simulation, the total energy is conserved but the system is maintained in nonequilibrium by *refueling*.
+In this type of simulation, the total energy is conserved but the system is maintained in nonequilibrium by *refueling*, that is by changing B particles to species A when they are far enough from the colloid.

-The total force on the motor can be expressed as the sum of the forces on “C” and “N”, approximating the fluid by a continuum distribution:
+The solvent and colloids interact via a purely repulsive Lennard-Jones potential of the form

-.. math:: F = - \sum_\alpha \int d^3x c_\alpha(x) \left( \frac{dV_{\alpha C}(x_C-x)}{dx} + \frac{dV_{\alpha N}(x_N-x)}{dx} \right)
+.. math:: V(r) = 4 \epsilon \left( \left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6} - 1 \right)

-where :math:`\alpha=A,B` is the species of a fluid particle and :math:`V_{\alpha C}` and :math:`V_{\alpha N}` are the interaction potential of the fluid and the “C” and “N” spheres, respectively.
-The motion of the motor on the fluid creates a balancing friction force and in the stationary regime, at a given velocity :math:`V_z` the forces cancel.
+where :math:`\epsilon` and :math:`\sigma` can be different depending on the combination of solvent and colloid species.

 Simulation setup
 ^^^^^^^^^^^^^^^^

-Within , the simulation program for the dimer is called ``single_dimer_pbc``.
-This program requires a configuration file that contains the physical parameters, an example of which is given in listing [dimer-file].
-Refer to appendix [sec:install] if you have not installed the software yet.
+Within RMPCDMD, the simulation program for the dimer is called ``single_dimer_pbc``.
+This program requires a configuration file that contains the physical parameters, an example of which is given in the listing below.

 ::